Securiti announces a $75M Series C Funding Round

 • The data subject has the right to refuse consent.

-In an event where the personal data is transferred to a third party, PIPA makes it imperative that data subjects be notified of:
+In an event where personal information is transferred to a third party, PIPA makes it imperative that data subjects be notified of the following:

 • The third-party source (transferor) from which the personal information was acquired,